cirrusidentity/simplesamlphp-module-authoauth2/docs/MICROSOFT.md

 # Microsoft as an AuthSource

-Microsoft has provided several login methods over the years, and the correct way to integrated depends on what sort of backwards compatability you need, and if you want global or pari-wise identifiers
+Microsoft has provided several login methods over the years, and the correct way to integrated depends on what sort of backwards compatability you need, if you want global or pari-wise identifiers, and lasty if your client app will authenticate with certificates or with username and password.

 ## Microsoft Attributes